dataeducator/student_academic_success/README.md

 The <code>obtain_data</code> method calls the <code>load_data</code> method and returns the loaded dataset.

 ### Scrub
 The <code>ScrubData</code> class defines a constructor to initialize the data attribute with a pandas DataFrame.
-It provides a method check_placeholders to identify the presence of placeholders *(e.g., '?', '#', 'NaN', 'null', 'N/A', '-')* throughout the entire DataFrame.
-If any placeholders are found, they are replaced; otherwise, a message indicating that no placeholders were detected is printed.
+It provides a method check_placeholders to check for placeholders  *(e.g., '?', '#', 'NaN', 'null', 'N/A', '-')* and replaces them if found;  otherwise, it prints a message indicating that no placeholders were detected.

 Additionally, the class includes a <code>clean</code> method to perform data-cleaning operations.
 In this method, rows containing missing data are removed using  <code>dropna</code> function and the resulting cleaned DataFrame is returned.

 ### Explore
-During exploration, the following trends were identified:

-* Age Range and Graduation: 25-35 age group has higher enrollment and graduation rates.
-Age 50+ has higher dropout.
-* Curricular Units and Graduation: 4-6 units show the highest graduation rate, 7+ slightly lower, and 0-3 lower.
-* Tuition Fees and Graduation: Up-to-date fees link to significantly higher graduation rates.
-* Marital Status and Graduation: Married/in a union have a higher graduation rate.
-* Previous Qualification: Higher education levels have higher graduation rates.
-Basic education lower rates.

-I will combine this information with the results of a ternary classifier that is trained on 80% of the dataset to identify insights that will make an impact on decreasing failure rates for students in higher education.

-The <code>ExploreData </code> class defines a constructor to initialize the data attribute with a pandas DataFrame.
-It provides methods for examining the dataset's structure, checking and dropping duplicates, generating and displaying a correlation matrix heatmap, plotting a pair plot, and filtering a correlation table based on specified thresholds.
-Additionally, the class includes methods for plotting the gender distribution, dropout distribution by gender, and the target variable distribution for college students in the dataset.
-These visualizations aid in exploring and understanding the dataset's characteristics and relationships between variables.
+After obtaining the dataset using the <code>ObtainData</code> class and cleaning it with the <code>ScrubData</code> class, the <coode>ExploreData</code> class can be used to analyze and explore the cleaned dataset further.
+The <code>ExploreData</code> class allows us to understand the data and identify any patterns or insights that could be beneficial for the subsequent analysis or decision-making processes.

 The AnalyzeData class has the following functions: